-Continuing education is post-licensure learning that enables a registered architect or registered interior designer to increase or update knowledge of and competence in technical and professional subjects related to the practice of architecture and interior design to safeguard the public’s health, safety, and welfare.
+Continuing education is post-licensure or registration learning that enables an architect or registered interior designer to increase or update knowledge of and competence in technical and professional subjects related to the practice of architecture and interior design to safeguard the public’s health, safety, and welfare.

 Board staff can not determine if a course is appropriate or acceptable as HSW.
 You must make this determination on your own, as a licensed or registered professional.
 Use the following as a guideline when selecting structured educational activities: